ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ...
 ```

-The `ISiloBuilder` interface lets you tell Orleans what kind of cluster set up you want.
-In this case, as you are only running on your local machine, "local host clustering" would be the best option.
-So, go ahead and call `UseLocalhostClustering()` to tell Orleans that you want a single node cluster running on your local machine
+The `ISiloBuilder` interface lets you tell Orleans what kind of cluster setup you want.
+In this case, as you are only running on your local machine, "localhost clustering" would be the best option.
+So, go ahead and call `UseLocalhostClustering()` to tell Orleans that you want a single node cluster running on your local machine.

 ```csharp
 builder.Services.AddOrleans(silo => {